hackerzhuli/unity_code_native/README.md

 The tool will detect running Unity Editor instances and provide status information via UDP messaging.

+## Test
+Some tests rely on the embedded Unity Project in `UnityProject` directory.
+Unity Engine generated files is needed for some tests to pass.
+So if you want to run full tests, you need to use Unity Engine to open the embedded Unity Project in `UnityProject` directory before running the tests.

 ## Build

 Ensure you have the latest Rust toolchain installed: